 GA4 ecommerce tracking is deceptively simple on the surface — push a few events with an items array and you're done.
-In reality, most implementations we audit have at least 3 critical issues that silently corrupt revenue data, break funnel reports, and misattribute product performance.
+In reality, most implementations we audit have critical issues that silently corrupt revenue data, break funnel reports, and misattribute product performance.
 GA4 ecommerce is the highest-stakes area of your implementation because errors directly impact business decisions about products, marketing spend, and inventory.

 This comprehensive checklist covers every event, required parameter, and validation step you need for accurate GA4 ecommerce reporting — from the first product impression to the completed purchase and beyond.
+For the full step-by-step GTM setup, see our complete GA4 ecommerce tracking guide.

 GA4 ecommerce uses a predefined set of events that map to a typical shopping funnel.
-For complete funnel reporting, you need these events firing in order:
+At minimum, implement view_item, add_to_cart, begin_checkout, and purchase.
+These four events give you a functional conversion funnel and are the foundation of all ecommerce reporting in GA4.

 dataLayer.push({ ecommerce: null });